 - The Eagle Mine lacks a NPDES (National Pollutant Discharge Elimination System) permit, which should have been required by EPA when the TWIS was redesigned and EPA was informed by Rio Tinto that they would not be discharging fluids below the surface of the ground.
 We filed a Notice to Sue the EPA for their failure to require a NPDES Permit in June, 2013.

-- No comprehensive groundwater study was conducted of of surrounding area, neglecting the impacts on multiple headwaters that flow to Lake Superior.
+- No comprehensive groundwater study was conducted of the surrounding area, neglecting the impacts to multiple headwaters feeding Lake Superior.

 - Eagle Mine was needlessly drilled beneath land sacred to the Anishinaabe.